rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. No RPC to modify a dynamic subscription, use delete-subscription then create-subscription.

-1. Lifecycle messages (except receiver-disconnected) are sent per subscription (to all receivers) rather than per receiver.
+1. Lifecycle messages are sent per subscription rather than per receiver, and we only support a single receiver per subscription.

 1. Encoding is set per subscription, and we don't allow different per-receiver encodings for a subscription with more than one receiver.  [issue 17](https://github.com/rgwilton/draft-yp-observability/issues/17)